VyuWing-Learning/Data-Engineering-Bootcamp-Apache-Spark/data/data.md

-Download the dataset from here, and place it in /data directory.
+Download the dataset from <a href="https://drive.google.com/file/d/1DwIFBu5PvxN7dqL34UA7uyDQAhrIPrbD/view?%20usp=sharing">here</a>, and place it in /data directory.